rfabbri/vxd/README.txt

 means some code duplication (each library version having potentially similar code but a different maturity level).
 So it is a parallel hierarchy as much as possible, with different naming.

-VXD will only have libraries that actually have public code that is not ready or reviewed for VXL-quality yet.
-If we have development code to be open sourced, we create the \*d libraries as needed.

-As a general rule, VXD appends a \*d to only the last path/library name.
-For instance: vxl/contrib/brl/bbas/libname would map to vxd/contrib/brl/bbas/libnamed (same lib, ending with a \*d) as possible. vxl/contrib/gel/vsol would map to vxd/contrib/gel/vsold

 Includes for vxd/contrib/gel/vsold would look like
 ```